Yink/Amadeus/README.md

 Hit me up on the Steins;Gate Discord.

 To start speech recognition simply touch her once.
 If you long-click her, she will go on a loop and say random sentences in random intervals.
 Long-Click again to stop.
+To enter Amadeus settings tap on Amadeus logo.

 # Screenshots
 <ul>